-Tough Talks feature speakers and panels on some of life’s important topics.
+Tough Talks feature speakers and panels on some of life’s more difficult topics.

-Holistic Health - A panel of experts in dietary needs and senior health in both mind and body discussed Holistic medicine, a form of healing that considers the whole person-body, mind, spirit, and emotions-in the quest for optimal health and wellness.
+Holistic Health - A panel of experts in dietary needs and senior health in both mind and body discussed Holistic medicine, a form of healing that considers the whole person-body, mind, spirit, and emotions.

 Senior Safety - Police Chief Robert White spoke with us about the Denver Police Department’s community philosophy and about senior safety.
 He gave us a great sense of how DPD is keeping our streets safe and fielded several questions from our participants.